greymatter-io/gm-ui-components/README.md

 # Usage

-An example using the Icon component:
+An example using the Button component:

 ```javascript
 import React from 'react';